Cojoba costaricensis: Distribution and habitat

-C. costaricensis is native to montane areas of Costa Rica and Panama, where it grows in humid cloud and oak forests at elevations of 1150–2000 m above sea level.
+Cojoba costaricensis is native to montane areas of Costa Rica and Panama, where it grows in humid cloud and oak forests at elevations of 1150–2000 m above sea level.

 Description

-C. costaricensis is a rounded tree growing to 15 m tall.
+Cojoba costaricensis is a rounded tree growing to 15 m tall.
 The twigs, petioles, rachises, and peduncles are densely covered in fine brown hairs.
 The leaves are bipinnate with 4-8 pairs of pinnae, each pinna bearing 7-14 pairs of leaflets.
 Small nectar glands can be found between the pinnae.
 The leaflets are oblong-lanceolate with a rounded base and somewhat pointed tip, each measuring 1.5-2.5 cm long.
 The white, brushlike flowers are borne on a 3-6 cm peduncle.
 The fruits are long, red pods growing up to 15 cm long, twisting as they mature to reveal shiny black seeds.

 Ecology

-C. costaricensis flowers from January to November, with the flowers pollinated by moths.
+Cojoba costaricensis flowers from January to November, with the flowers pollinated by moths.

 Conservation status

-C. costaricensis is listed as near threatened by the International Union for the Conservation of Nature under criteria B1b(iii).
+Cojoba costaricensis is listed as near threatened on the International Union for the Conservation of Nature's Red List under criteria B1b(iii).
 It is reported to be very common in Costa Rica and occurs in many protected areas (including Alberto Manuel Brenes Biological Reserve, La Amistad International Park, Braulio Carrillo National Park, Grecia Forest Reserve, and Guanacaste National Park), however, almost all habitat suitable for this species located outside of protected areas has been deforested or heavily disturbed.
 The wood of C. costaricensis is also harvested for timber.